 '''

 process begin

-s_is_active <= s'active;

-end process;

 '''

-Here we assign true to signal s_is_active if signal s has been active in the current simulation cycle.
+Here we assign true to signal s\is\active if signal s has been active in the current simulation cycle.
 A signal is active if it has been assigned to, but its value need not have changed.
 This makes no sense from a hardware point of view.
 Although the above description looks plausible enough, an implementation would have to model the simulation algorithm in hardware to compute the active attribute.
 The fact that the simulation model is event-driven should be irrelevant to any hardware description.
-However, the current situation algorithm.
+However, the current situation allows circuit descriptions which rely explicitly on the event-driven simulation algorithm.